ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 # Getting started

-## Create a git repo and get the starter code
-Use your laptop to create a new repo called `spis17-lab08-Name-Name` using [Method 1](http://ucsd-cse-spis-2017.github.io/topics/github_create_repo/#method1).
-When creating the repo import the starter code from this git repo:  [{{ page.starter-code-url }}]({{ page.starter-code-url }}).
-(If you forgot to import the starter code, no problem.
-There are instructions a bit further on to fix it.)

-**Note that you must keep your git repo updated with the latest version of your code because your code will be erased from the Pi at the end of the lab session!
-This is to ensure that the hardware is ready for use by the next group.**

 ## Observe your Raspberry Pi
 Take a look at the Raspberry Pi on your workbench.
 You are looking at the insides of a computer.
 The Pi is not shy about exposing its true self.
 You would see a similar circuit if you cracked open the shiny shell of your laptop (which is probably not a great idea to quench your curiosity).
 As you stare down at your Pi, you see an all-encompassing circuit.
 Your gut feeling may be that it all looks very complex.
 Your premonitions are not misplaced.
 The circuit that you are looking at is not called the motherboard for nothing.